Non-disclosure agreements pre-contract

 Broadly speaking, there are two distinct approaches for the drafting of a non-disclosure agreement:

-- a mutual agreement where both parties agree to be bound by the confidential terms; or
+- a mutual agreement where both parties agree to be bound by the terms; or

 Defining the confidential information

-If you are the owner of the confidential information, you will want to define the concept of ‘confidential information’ in extremely broad terms with a view to ensuring that your position is fully protected.
+If you are the owner of the confidential information, you will want to define the concept of ‘confidential information’ in extremely broad terms to ensuring that your position is fully protected.
 From an owner’s perspective it could include any information conveyed to the receiving party.

 In contrast, if you are being given access to the information you may seek to restrict the extent of the phrase ‘confidential information’ to ensure that the scope of the obligations is not excessive.